clux/probes.hugo/content/post/2021-02-28-kube-evolution.md

 categories: ["software"]
 ---

-After a quarter year of extensive improvements to [kube](https://github.com/clux/kube-rs), it's time to take a birds-eye view of what we got, and showcase some of the improvements we have.
+After a quarter year of extensive improvements to [kube](https://github.com/clux/kube-rs), it's time to take a birds-eye view of what we got, and showcase some of the recent improvements.
 After all, it's been about [40 kube releases](https://github.com/clux/kube-rs/releases), one major version of [tokio](https://github.com/tokio-rs/tokio), one [extremely prolific new contributor](https://github.com/clux/kube-rs/graphs/contributors), and one [kubecon talk](https://www.youtube.com/watch?v=JmwnRcc2m2A) since my (very outdated) [last blog post](/post/2019-06-04-towards-a-generic-kube-client).

 <!--more-->

 ## Crates
 As of `0.50.X`, With modules and crates now delineated better, there's now multiple crates in the repository:

-- **kube**: `Api` wrapper and `Client` + `Service` to codify protocol from `Config`
+- **kube**: `Api` types, and `Client` library with from a `Config`
 - **kube-derive**: proc-macro to derive `CustomResource` necessities from a struct
 - **kube-runtime**: stream based controller runtime

-Today, we will give a birds-eye view of the main interfaces in `kube`, and highlight its recent upgrades.
+Today, we will focus on `kube`.

 ### kube::Api
 Let's start with the basic feature you'd expect from a client library, the **[Api](https://docs.rs/kube/0.50.1/kube/struct.Api.html)**.